Make an Appointment

 What to Expect From Your PET-CT Scan

 We know that a PET-CT scan can be stressful, and our staff of nurses and technologists will make sure you are as comfortable as possible while you are with us.
-Your preparation will depend on the specific exam your provider has ordered:
+Your preparation and the details of the exam will depend on the specific exam your provider has ordered.